siavooshpayandehazad/RestaurantApp_2021/README.md

 # Your Task

+Add the following feature to the cash-register page:
-Make an overlay screen with a small spinner to block the view for cash register while the user waits for server to respond.
+* Make an overlay screen with a small spinner to block the view for cash register while the user waits for server to respond. you can activate/deactivate the overlay in `submitOrder` function.